Skip to main content

 Researchers at the CSHL Cancer Center are using cutting-edge technology in collaborative studies to explore the basic biology underlying the disease.
 Broadly, research at the center falls into the following programs:

-In addition, CSHL enhances productivity by using nine Shared Resources that offer greater access to technologies, services, and expertise.
-These resources contribute to a strong collaborative environment and open communication that translate into progress in cancer diagnostics and treatment.
+In addition, CSHL enhances productivity through its ten Shared Resources, which provide greater access to technologies, services, and expertise.
+These resources foster a strong collaborative environment and facilitate open communication, driving progress in cancer diagnostics and treatment.

 This profile was provided by Cold Spring Harbor Laboratory Cancer Center.